Elsioufy/translator/README.md

 # README

-This a mini app for phraseapp at which it can manage articles.
+This is a mini app called mini phraseapp at which it can manage and translate articles.

 This project is using the following configuration:

-* Ruby version: 2.5.1
+* Ruby version: 2.4.1

 * Rails version: 5.2.2